fullmetalbrackets/blog/src/content/blog/xplore-android-smb-share.md

 ## Adding SMB share in X-plorer

-I previously [wrote about using Solid Explorer as a file manager on Android](/blog/solid-explorer-samba-share/), and while I prefer it for accessing and consuming content from SMB shares (documents, photos, music, videos, etc.), I find the UI for file transfers kind of annoying compared to _X-plore File Manager_.
+First, make sure you're on the same Wi-Fi network as the SMB share you want to add in X-plore.
+(Setting this up to be available from outside the home network is possible, but beyond the scope of this article.
+But <a href="/blog/tailscale" target="_blank" data-umami-event="x-plore-tailscale">this might interest you.</a>)

-First, make sure you're on the same Wi-Fi network as the SMB share you want to add.
-(Setting this up to be available from outside the home network is possible, but beyond the scope of this article.)
 X-plore File Manager's UI looks weird at first, but once it clicks for you it's very easy to use.
 When you first open it will show your internal storage.

 ![UI of X-plore File Manager.](../../img/blog/xplore1.jpg 'UI of X-plore File Manager')